alpersad/SolEgo/README.md

 ## Description

 A personal website developed using Vue.js.
+This website is a foundation to develop new webtools and games.

+### Personal Project List

 A catalogue of my projects are displayed with a dynamically generated sorting system.

+### Solego's Journey

 Currently developing a puzzle game, Solego's Journey, using Paper.js.

 ## Project setup